RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 t
 ~~~

-So $2P = (t^3 + t + 1, t)$
+So $2P = E(t^3 + t + 1, t)$

 We used the group law calculations to do the above to understand it better.
-But it can be done using Sagemath's in-built EllipticCurve object as shown below
+But everything can be done using Sagemath's in-built EllipticCurve object as shown below
 ~~~
 sage: F1.<t> = GF(2^4)
 sage: E1 = EllipticCurve(F1, [1, t^3, 0, 0, t^3 + 1])